Handbook home

 Intended learning outcomes

-- Demonstrate a knowledge and understanding of ancient myths and rituals discussed in the subject and the primary sources available for their study
+- Reflect on ancient myths and rituals discussed in the subject and the primary sources available for their study

 - Identify and articulate the relationships between funerary rituals and objects and the social, religious, and political contexts of their production